chamons/clio/README.md

       --bugzilla=VALUE       What level should bugzilla queries be made at
                                (Public, Private, Disable)
-      --sort-bug-list=VALUE  Sort bug list by id number (Defaults to true)
+      --sort-bug-list=VALUE  Sort bug list by id number (Defaults to true) --additional-bug-info  Print additional information on each bug for list- bugs
+  @file                      Read response file for more options.
 ```

 The three current actions (beyond help) are: